cms-btv-pog/BTVNanoCommissioning/README.md

                         By default a copy will be made to $HOME.
-  --chunk N             Number of events per process chunk --retries N           Number of retries for coffea processor --index INDEX         (Specific for dask/lxplus file splitting, default:0,0)
+  --chunk N             Number of events per process chunk --retries N           Number of retries for coffea processor --fsize FSIZE         (Specific for dask/lxplus file splitting, default: 50) Numbers of files processed per
-                        Format: $dictindex,$fileindex. $dictindex refers to the index of the file list split to 50 files per dask-worker.
+                        dask-worker
+  --index INDEX         (Specific for dask/lxplus file splitting, default: 0,0) Format:
+                        $dict_index_start,$file_index_start,$dict_index_stop,$file_index_stop.
+Stop indices are
+                        optional. $dict_index refers to the index, splitted $dict_index and $file_index with ','
+                        $dict_index refers to the sample dictionary of the samples json file. $file_index refers to the N-th batch of files per dask-worker, with its size being defined by the option --index.
+The job will start (stop) submission from (with) the corresponding indices.
-                        The job will start submission from the corresponding indices --validate            Do not process, just check all files are accessible --skipbadfiles        Skip bad files.
+  --validate            Do not process, just check all files are accessible --skipbadfiles        Skip bad files.
   --only ONLY           Only process specific dataset or file